Ingrit Valencia

 Ingrit Lorena Valencia Victoria (born 3 September 1988) is a Colombian female boxer.

 She represented Colombia at the 2016 Summer Olympics in Rio de Janeiro, in the women's flyweight, and won the bronze medal.
 She was the flag bearer for Colombia during the closing ceremony.

-She competed at the 2020 Summer Olympics.
+She competed at the 2020 Summer Olympics in Tokyo, earning a bronze medal.
+She again represented Colombia at the 2024 Summer Olympics in Paris.